lun0522/lighter/README.md

 So, eventually we built **image::Usage**, which is used to infer **VkImageUsageFlag**, **VkAccessFlags**, **VkPipelineStageFlags** and **VkImageLayout**.
-High level passes are then built on the top of it.
-The basic idea is the user would use **image::UsageHistory** to specify the usage of each image at each subpass, which is then used to construct high level passes:
+High-level passes are then built on the top of it.
+The basic idea is the user would use **image::UsageHistory** to specify the usage of each image at each subpass, which is then used to construct high-level passes:

 - **GraphicsPass** is equivalent to a render pass, and each subpass of it corresponds to a subpass of the render pass.
 It finally creates a render pass